Leigh Finke: LGBTQ+ rights

 Finke supported legislation to ban the use of the discredited practice of conversion therapy in the state for minors and vulnerable adults.
 She supported an Iowa school district's policy that required staff and students to use a student's preferred name and pronouns, saying: "We need to be supporting kids.
 We need to be including and recognizing them and believing them".

 Finke sponsored legislation to remove language associating sexual orientation with pedophilia in state law and adding gender identity as a protected class in Minnesota's human rights statute.
 Republican representatives opposed the measure, some threatening to misgender Finke.
 Backlash led to Finke receiving death threats.
 Legal experts dismissed Republican claims that the bill would protect pedophiles, saying, "This doesn't create some sort of broad-based protection for those who prey on minors".
 She also wrote a bill that would repeal a law that criminalized knowingly exposing someone to HIV, calling them "old, outdated homophobic statutes".

+In February 2026, Finke pushed back against a proposal for age verification checks on content for adults, such as porn sites.
+She argued the bill could be used to restrict access to educational content helpful for queer children in the absence of proper sex education about LGBTQ+ topics in schools.
+Several right-wing outlets, including The Daily Caller, misrepresented Finke's comments as suggesting that pornography is educational.